aer0ss/aerofs/docs/engineering/design/licensing.md

 The setup service MUST, upon receiving a new license file, add the key-value pairs relevant to license enforcement to standard config service responses for servers.
-For a stanard license, this includes at a minimum `license_type`, `license_valid_until`, and `license_seats`.
+For a standard license, this includes at a minimum `license_type`, `license_valid_until`, and `license_seats`.
 Services with more granular licensing will use the values exposed through the configuration service to configure their restrictions (for example, SP limiting active user